PrototypeJam/AIAgentOrg/README.md

 ## Project Structure

-The project consists of five modules that work together in a modular pipeline:
+The project consists of six modules that work together in a modular pipeline:

-### Module 1: Criteria Generation (`module1.py`)
+### Module 1: Criteria Generation (`module1-opentelemetry-gm-1156.py`)
 - Takes any user goal as input
 - Uses a specialized agent to identify key success criteria specific to your goal
 - Produces detailed reasoning and ratings for each criterion